 True they may not quite have the agonizing passion they felt when they first met.
-But their love hasn’t faded and they aren’t desperately looking for ways to rekindle their marriage.
+But their love hasn’t faded and they aren’t desperately looking for ways to revive their marriage.

-Reasons you may need to rekindle your marriage when:
+Reasons you may need to rekindle your marriage:

 - Either you or your spouse has had an affair